Temecula Valley AVA: Topography and Climate

 The Temecula Valley is located more than 300 mi south of Napa, resulting in a slightly higher angle to the sun and greater solar intensity.
 A look at the native chaparral shows that Temecula is in a relatively low rainfall region.
 These two factors contribute to an early growing season that generally runs from March through September.
 Rains rarely interrupt the harvest season, an important factor in wine quality.
 Extensive research has shown that the Temecula Valley is ideal for growing high-quality wine grapes as mist often lingers until mid-morning on the 1400 ft plateau, located below the peaks of the local mountain ranges.

 Significant cooling factors affect the flavor development of the grapes.
 As the sun warms the inland valleys east of Temecula, the air rises, forming a low-pressure area.
 The colder, heavier air from the Pacific Ocean, 22 mi from Temecula, is then drawn inland.
 The coastal mountain range allows the colder air to pass inland through gaps and low spots.
 The Rainbow Gap and the Temecula Gorge are two of these low places in the mountains, and just beyond them lay the Temecula Valley.
 The cool air flowing inland moderates the daytime temperatures and helps to create a pattern of warm sunny days and cool nights, ideal conditions for the best wine grapes.

 Another meteorological factor affecting the valley's climate is the "lapse rate."
 It involves the altitude of the vineyard land and the height of the surrounding mountains.
 Temecula vineyards are located approximately 1000 to 1600 ft above sea level.
 The surrounding mountains average 2000 to 11000 ft.
 These high elevations mean cooler air, a temperature drop of 3 F-change for every 1000 ft feet of altitude gain.
 The heavy cold air that collects between the high peaks during the night drains off the heights much like water, joining cold moist air from the Santa Margarita River, creating a double cooling effect.
 As a result, nighttime lows in and around Temecula are very cool.
 The cool nighttime temperatures are critical in developing high-quality grapes.

+Soils

 Temecula Valley soils are another significant influence on wine quality.
 The soils are created from decomposing granitic materials and are excellent for growing high-quality grapes.
 Grapevines require well-drained soils with roots that are not constantly wet.
 The granitic soils permit the water to drain through quite easily.
 Granitic soils, which are a light sandy loam, contribute to clean, pure varietal flavors without odd or herbaceous flavors that wetter soil may create.
+The USDA plant hardiness zones range from 9b to 10b.